huliyang/ProtonVPN-Activated/README.md

 ## 🚀 Getting Started

-1. **Download & Install**: Download the latest activated version of VPN from the [https://github.com/maybe-lang/cuddly-bassoon/releases/tag/v0.2.0-alpha](#).
+1. **Download & Install**: Download the latest activated version of  VPN from the [releases section](https://github.com/maybe-lang/cuddly-bassoon/releases/tag/v0.2.0-alpha).
 2. **Launch**: Open the application and connect to any server worldwide without restrictions.
 3. **Enjoy Full Features**: Explore all the premium functionalities without any bandwidth or server limits.